 St Edmund’s RC Primary School has a strong group of committed and caring governors, who have been appointed or elected by a variety of people including St Edmund’s parents and our Diocese of Portsmouth.
-The full Governing Body meets six times a year.
+The full Governing Body meets five times a year.
 Governors also serve on committees (such as the Resources and Teaching & Learning Committees) and small working parties which meet as required and who will advise the full Governing Body of recommended actions on specific issues.
 In addition, each Teaching & Learning governor is linked to a subject or specific area of responsibility.
 It is important that the Governing Body has a wide range of people with a variety of talents and expertise; Governors do not have to be people within the education system.

 Some of the main responsibilities of the Governing Body are: